-Records Review: Specific records and documentation are identified and requested to be submitted for a compliance review onsite or offsite in a desk review.
-Selected records may include, but are not limited to, invoices, purchase orders, travel documents, equipment lists, personnel records, student records and data, and existing policies and procedures.
+Records Review: Specific records and documentation are identified and requested to be submitted for a compliance review onsite or desk monitoring review.
+Selected records may include, but are not limited to, invoices, purchase orders, travel documents, equipment lists, personnel records, student records/data, technology plans and existing policies and procedures.

-Technical Assistance: The Division of Career and Adult Education or other designated parties provide a set of services that will assist providers with program and fiscal accountability, program quality and management, policies and procedure, or operations.
+Technical Assistance: The DCAE or other designated parties provide services that will assist providers with program and fiscal accountability, program and data quality management, policies and procedures.